Coat of arms of Mauritius

-Adoption

-The current coat of arms of Mauritius was officially granted on 25th of August, 1906 by a royal warrant from King Edward VII to the British Crown Colony of Mauritius.
-It was designed to represent key aspects of the island’s identity, including its maritime position, agricultural economy, and biodiversity.
+The current coat of arms of Mauritius was officially granted on 25th of August, 1906 by a royal warrant from King Edward VII to the British Crown colony of Mauritius.
+It was designed to represent key aspects of the island's identity, including its maritime position, agricultural economy, and biodiversity.
 The arms remained unchanged after Mauritius attained independence from the United Kingdom on the 12th of March, 1968, and were later reaffirmed when the country became a republic on the 12th of March, 1992. and according to the Mauritius Laws 1990, Vol. 2, Schedule (Section 2), the coat of arms remains the official national emblem, with its heraldic description and color specifications formally codified and standardized in legislation.

 Heraldic Description (Blazon)

 Shield (Escutcheon)

-The shield is divided quarterly per pale azure (blue) and or (gold), with each quarter bearing a distinct symbol that represents a significant aspect of Mauritius’s historical, geographical, or economic identity:
+The shield is divided quarterly per pale azure (blue) and or (gold), with each quarter bearing a distinct symbol that represents a significant aspect of Mauritius's historical, geographical, or economic identity:

 First Quarter (top left)

 Depicts a lymphad (a single-masted medieval galley) in gold (or) set against a blue (azure) background.
-This ship symbolizes Mauritius’s maritime history, referencing the succession of European colonial powers of Portugal, the Netherlands, France, and Great Britain that navigated the Indian Ocean and established settlements on the island.
+This ship symbolizes Mauritius's maritime history, referencing the succession of European colonial powers of Portugal, the Netherlands, France, and Great Britain that navigated the Indian Ocean and established settlements on the island.

 Second Quarter (top right)

 Features three palm trees in green (vert) positioned upright on a gold (or) field.
-These palms represent the island’s tropical vegetation, a defining feature of its ecology, as well as its three main outer dependencies: Rodrigues, Agaléga Islands, and the Cargados Carajos Shoals (also known as the Saint Brandon islands).
+These palms represent the island's tropical vegetation, a defining feature of its ecology, as well as its three main outer dependencies: Rodrigues, Agaléga Islands, and the Cargados Carajos Shoals (also known as the Saint Brandon islands).